 Introducing Amazon A9 Algorithm

-Once you list a product, A9 will start crawling your listing and analyzing your content to determine what you are selling.
-This is what they refer to as on-page content and this, combined with other signals, will help them to rank products to match what people are searching for.
+Once you list a product, Amazon’s A9 algorithm will start crawling your listing and analyzing your content to determine what you are selling.
+This is what they refer to as on-page content and this, combined with other Amazon SEO signals, will help them to rank products to match what people are searching for.

 This is how all search engines work.
 They analyze content and use multiple signals to create a score which helps them list products and web pages in order.
 The higher your score is, the more prominent your on-page position will be.

 But this is where many people make a mistake.
-By thinking of A9 as being the same as a search engine like Google, you are likely to miss your sales targets.
+By thinking of Amazon search and the A9 algorithm as being the same as a search engine like Google, you are likely to miss your sales targets.

 Google’s search engine is the most sophisticated in the world, in part, because it has to be.
 It has to battle with the complex world of searcher intent to discern what people are actually looking for.
 So, a simple query such as ‘buy’ or ‘sell’ would be relatively simple.
 Things become much more complicated when people start to ask a question.
 The process of understanding what they are looking for and rating the most appropriate pages becomes that much more complex.